jcgurango/wick-editor/README.md

 <p align="center"><img width="100%" src=".github/images/editor.svg"></p>

+## About this Fork
+I want to use Wick Editor within the context of creating animations for video.
+I think the workflow and paradigms would work very in video.
+My primary video editor is Kdenlive.

 ## Getting started

 These instructions are for MacOS and Linux, we currently don't have instructions for Windows, but if you need help, please contact upstream!